Isojay/assignment/README.md

 ## Project Overview

 This project is a Spring Boot application designed for managing the purchase of items in an organization.
 It enables users to handle multiple items in a single purchase, generating unique packet numbers and serial numbers for each item based on provided packing and quantity details.
-This system aims to streamline inventory management by automating the generation of unique identifiers and efficiently managing purchase processes.

 ### Key Features
 - **Manage Item Details**: Track and manage items including name, unique code, quantity, packing type, and pack quantity.